 Understanding .NET Micro Framework Architecture

-The .NET Micro Framework architecture makes it possible for you to use Microsoft Visual Studio and C# to program an embedded system.
-This growing group of devices include the following already in production with a variety of Microsoft partners and private developers.
+The .NET Micro Framework architecture is optimized for small devices and makes it possible for you to use Microsoft Visual Studio® and C# to program an embedded system.
+These devices include, but are not limited to:

 - Sensor networks